svikashk/incremental-development/README.md

 #### After Break

 Git workshop!
-Come ready with your questions and your git problems from the week.
+Come ready with your questions and your git conflicts from the week.

 ### After Class